tu2-atmanand/task-board-docs/docs/Components/MetadataFormats.md

 **Task board supports following Metadata :**

+- ID
 - Status
-- Due date
-- Time duration
 - Priority
 - Tags
+- Start time and End time
+- Reminder
+- Start date-time
+- Scheduled date-time
+- Due date-time
-- Completion time-date
+- Completion date-time
+- Cancelled date-time
+- Depends on

 More properties coming soon...

 ---

+## **ID**
+{: .d-inline-block }
+(v1.7.0)
+{: .label .label-green }

+IDs are very important part of any data-object you want to store efficiently.
+Hence, Task Board has adopted the mechanism to assign a unique incremental numeric ID to each task, so its very easy to refer as well as precisely find them inside huge note content.
+Similarly, IDs can be assigned to task-note in its frontmatter for easier fetching the task from the cache.

+Its highly recommended to make use of this feature to assign IDs to your task.
+Please enable the "Auto add unique ID" setting, so this plugin can automatically assign IDs to your tasks.

+IDs are very important for the following features to work properly :
+- Map view.
+- Manual sorting in columns.

+---

 ## **Status**
 {: .d-inline-block }

-New (v1.3.0)
+(v1.3.0)
 {: .label .label-green }

 The **status** of a task indicates its current state.
 It helps in tracking progress and managing workload efficiently.

-✅ Possible statuses:
+✅ Examples :
-- **Pending** → Task is yet to be started.
+- **TODO [ ]** → Task is yet to be started.
+- **Ready to start [<]** → Independent tasks which can be started anytime.
-- **In Progress** → Task is currently being worked on.
+- **In Progress [/]** → Task is currently being worked on.
+- **In Review [?]** → Tasks which has been completed, but yet to be tested (useful in development projects workflow).
-- **Completed** → Task has been finished.
+- **Completed [x] or [X]** → Task has been finished.
-- **Blocked** → Task cannot be completed due to some issue.

-**Example:**
-A task with "In Progress" status means it is actively being worked on, while "Blocked" means something is preventing it from completion.
+- **Cancelled [-]** → Tasks which are no longer important and will not be worked on.

+These are only few examples which will be available for you in the fresh install of this plugin.
+Later you can configure as many statuses as you want along with creating a status cycles to build a strong tasks/projects management workflow.

 ---